About

 Fischman thoroughly enjoys beat reporting and writing and editing sports features, but he derives a certain type of joy from producing long-form projects.
 He has edited three books in recent years.
 In 2015, Fischman copy-edited the English translation of Ilko Minev’s “As Flowers Go” (originally in Portuguese).
 Then, in the fall of ’19, he served as full editor for Paul Knepper’s “The Knicks of the Nineties,” working with story structure, format consistency, syntax and misspellings.
 Most recently, he edited David Ostrowsky’s full-length biography of Hall of Fame second baseman Roberto Alomar, which came out in February 2024.

 One of his favorite sports books is “Pacific Rims” by Rafe Bartholomew.
 Bartholomew traveled to the Philippines to chronicle the country’s love affair with the game of basketball.
 In doing so, he explored not only the game, but many other societal issues such as government corruption, poverty and how individuals craft and navigate through their cultural and personal identities.
-Like Bartholomew’s, Fischman’s forthcoming book tells an unforgettable international and cultural tale by allowing a particular sport to drive the narrative.
+Like Bartholomew’s, Fischman’s book tells an unforgettable international and cultural tale by allowing a particular sport to drive the narrative.

 BIO

-Aaron Fischman is a sports writer, editor and multimedia journalist, who currently hosts the On the NBA Beat podcast, a weekly interview show he co-founded with fellow USC alums Loren Lee Chen and brother Joshua Fischman in advance of the 2015-16 NBA season.
+Aaron Fischman is a sports writer, author, editor and multimedia journalist, who currently hosts the On the NBA Beat podcast, a weekly interview show he co-founded with fellow USC alums Loren Lee Chen and brother Joshua Fischman in advance of the 2015-16 NBA season.
 On the podcast, he and the crew interview some of the league’s best reporters on their particular beat.
-Fischman is also currently hard at work on his first book, a nonfiction baseball story.
+Fischman’s first book, A Baseball Gaijin: Chasing a Dream to Japan and Back, an uplifting nonfiction Japanese baseball story, has been nominated for the prestigious CASEY Award for best baseball book of 2024.
 Read more.